imanidev/imanidev/README.md

-# Hi, I'm Imani! 👋
+# Hi, I'm Imani!

-I'm a Software Engineer who loves learning new tools and creating interactive applications.
-Welcome to my GitHub profile!
+I'm a Fullstack Software Engineer who loves learning new tools and creating interactive applications.

 ## Learning 📚

-- React ⚛️: Currently focused on mastering React for dynamic UIs.
+- React: Currently focused on building using React for dynamic UIs.

 ## Collaboration 💡